Vishesh-dabas/SQL-and-Python-Integration-Project/README.md

-# SQL-and-Python-Integration-Project
+# Introduction
-This project is aimed towards Exploratory Data Analysis using SQL and Python for  TerpBuy (Hypothetical), a global business-to-consumer and business-to-business platform
+TerpBuy (Hypothetical), a global business-to-consumer and business-to-business platform.
+It is based in and operates out of College Park, Maryland, USA, and has a distribution facility in Mumbai, India.
+The company is looking for insights on different aspects of its customers, products, departments, and orders.
+To help the company, you will have to export data from its data warehouse.